Diana-Kapralova/Soil-erosion-detection/README.md

 3. Modeling: here use all files(image mask implementation and Original Image) for modeling.
 As result: model.

 ## Solution Report
-Report created in xlxs table named Improving Researches
+Report created in pdf file named [Improving_for_Model.pdf](https://github.com/Diana-Kapralova/Soil-erosion-detection/blob/main/Improving_for_Model.pdf)